rstudio/learnr/README.md

 ## Using Shiny

 The **tutor** package uses `runtime: shiny_prerendered` to turn regular R Markdown documents into live tutorials.
-Since tutorials are Shiny applications at their core, it's also possible to add other forms of interaction and interactivity using Shiny (e.g. for teaching a statistical concept interactively).
+Since tutorials are Shiny applications at their core, it's also possible to add other forms of interactivity using Shiny (e.g. for teaching a statistical concept interactively).

 The basic technique is to add a `context="server"` attribute to code chunks that are part of the Shiny server as opposed to UI definition.
 For example: